ASTRO-POLIS/swift-polis/README.md

 - PolisAddress needs Documentation and Tests
 - PolisItem needs Documentation and Tests
 - PolisOrganisation needs Documentation, Tests, and JSON examples
+- In PolisMediaSource, correct the documentation so that it reflects the Image to Media Transition